Last Updated: October 18, 2024

 Starting an LLC in Hawaii is obviously a way to launch your dream business against the backdrop of a tropical paradise.
 But did you know that the Aloha state boasts among the highest startup survival rates in the U.S.?
 Now you have multiple reasons to start a Hawaii LLC.

-A limited liability company (LLC) is a business entity type that allows its owners (called “members”) to have the personal limited liability protection of a corporation with the tax benefits and flexibility of a partnership or sole proprietorship.
+A limited liability company (LLC) is a business entity type that allows its owners (called “members”) to have the personal limited liability protection of a Hawaii corporation with the tax benefits and flexibility of a partnership or sole proprietorship.

 Lots of small business owners like the LLC structure because it’s easier to start than a corporation, but it’s more secure than a partnership or sole proprietorship.
 That said, LLC setup still requires following the right steps and filing the correct paperwork.
 If you’ve never started a business before, slogging through that red tape can feel like being stuck in traffic on Interstate H-1 at rush hour.